-more expressive than higher-order predicate logic: The CIC proofs of some program properties, embedded as type terms in the program, may not be easily representable in meta-logical terms, thus it may be simpler to perform all the reasoning in CIC.
+One approach to presenting a language of computations is to encode its syntax and semantics in a proof system, with the benefit of obtaining machine-checkable proofs of its properties, for instance, type safety.
+This appears to be even more promising for a system with a type language like CIC, which is more expressive than higher-order predicate logic: The CIC proofs of some program properties, embedded as type terms in the program, may not be easily representable in meta-logical terms, thus it may be simpler to perform all the reasoning in CIC.
 However our exposition of the language TL is focused on its use as a type language, and consequently it does not include all features of CIC.
 We therefore leave this possibility for future work, and give a standard meta-logical presentation instead; we address some of the issues related to adequacy in our discussion of type safety.

 In this section we use the unqualified "term" to refer to a computation term (expression) e, with syntax defined in Figure 4.
 Most of the constructs are borrowed from standard higher-order typed calculi.
-To simplify the exposition we only consider constants representing natural numbers (\overline{n} is the value representing $n \in \mathbb{N}$) and boolean values (tt and ff).
+To simplify the exposition we only consider constants representing natural numbers ( $\overline{n}$ is the value representing $n \in \mathbb{N}$ ) and Boolean values (tt and ff).
 The term-level abstraction and application are standard; type abstractions and fixed points are restricted to function values, with the call-by-value semantics in mind and to simplify the CPS and closure conversions.
 The type variable bound by a type abstraction, as well as the one bound by the open construct for packages of existential type, can have either a kind or a kind schema.
-Dually, the type argument in a type application, and the witness type term A in the package construction $\langle X = A, e: A' \rangle$ can be either a type term or a kind term.
+Dually, the type argument in a type application, and the witness type term A in the package construction $\langle X=A, e:A' \rangle$ can be either a type term or a kind term.

-The constructs implementing tuple operations, arithmetic, and comparisons have nonstandard static semantics, on which we focus in section 4.2, but their runtime behavior is standard.
+The constructs implementing tuple operations, arithmetic, and comparisons have nonstandard static semantics, on which we focus in Section 4.2, but their runtime behavior is standard.
 The branching construct is parameterized at the type level with a proposition (which is dependent on the value of the test term) and its proof; the proof is passed to the executed branch.

-4.1 Dynamic semantics
+4.1 Dynamic Semantics

-We present a small step call-by-value operational semantics for λ_H in the style of Wright and Felleisen [1994].
+We present a small step call-by-value operational semantics for $\lambda_H$ in the style of Wright and Felleisen [1994].
 The values are defined inductively by

-$$v ::= \overline{n} \mid \mathsf{tt} \mid \mathsf{ff} \mid f \mid \mathsf{fi} \times x : A. f \mid \langle X = A, v : \mathcal{A} \rangle \mid \langle v_0, \dots, v{n-1} \rangle$$
+$$v := \overline{n} \mid \mathsf{tt} \mid \mathsf{ff} \mid f \mid \mathsf{fix} \ x : A. \ f \mid \langle X = A, \ v : A' \rangle \mid \langle v_0, \ \dots, \ v{n-1} \rangle$$

-The reduction relation \hookrightarrow is specified by the following rules.
+The reduction relation $\hookrightarrow$ is specified by the following rules.